Ražňany

 Ražňany is a village and municipality in Sabinov District in the Prešov Region of north-eastern Slovakia, approximately 2 km southwest from the district town of Sabinov and 30 km from the border of Poland.
 The population of Ražňany is 1,546.

 History

-In historical records, the village was first mentioned in 1248 as part of the manor of Šariš Castle, and was formed through the combination of the settlements of Nyar and Ardo.
+In historical records, the village was first mentioned in 1248 as part of the manor of Šariš Castle, and was formed through the combination of the settlements of Nyar and Ardo around 1427.
+Other names by year include: Nyarsardo 1466, Narssany 1773, Ňaršany 1920.
 The present name of Ražňany was established in 1948.

 Geography

 The municipality lies at an altitude of 350 metres and covers an area of 11.48 km².
 It has a population of about 1,546 people.